-- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen per cropping season. - DO NOT apply Sharpen when establishing solid stands of warm-season grasses or mixed stands of cool-season and warm-season grasses. - DO NOT apply Sharpen when establishing mixed stands of cool-season grasses and forage legumes or other desirable broadleaf species.
-Sharpen application will kill or cause severe injury to emerging alfalfa, clover, other legumes, and most broadleaf species.
+- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen (0.134 lb ai/A of saflufenacil) per cropping season. - DO NOT apply Sharpen when establishing solid stands of warm-season grasses or mixed stands of cool-season and warm-season grasses.

-• There is no preharvest or pre-grazing interval for Sharpen-treated grass harvested as forage or hay.
+- DO NOT apply Sharpen when establishing mixed stands of cool-season grasses and forage legumes or other desirable broadleaf species.
+Sharpen application will kill or cause severe injury to emerging alfalfa, clover, other legumes, and most broadleaf species. - There is no preharvest or pre-grazing interval for Sharpen-treated grass harvested as forage or hay.